rcurranmoz/macos-image-templates/moz/tester/README.md

 ✅ Runs `csrutil disable`
 ✅ Shuts down the system

 ⚠ **Known Issue**: This step currently requires manual intervention.
 The VM may hang on a black screen.
-If this happens, manually force reboot and rerun the step.
+If this happens, give the vm about a minute and try to click to 'wake' it up

 ---